|Class of||Four-year graduation rate*||Delayed graduation for personal or academic reasons||Dismissed||Withdrew for personal or academic reasons|

 Post-Graduation Options Satisfaction*

-* Data obtained from Ohio State University College of Pharmacy Doctor of Pharmacy Placement Survey of the Class of 2020, conducted April 7-May 11, 2020.
-Of 126 graduating students, 122 returned completed surveys (98.6% response rate).
+* Data obtained from OSU College of Pharmacy Doctor of Pharmacy Exit Survey of the Class of 2020, conducted in April 7-May 11, 2020.
+Of 126 OSU College of Pharmacy graduating students, 122 returned completed surveys (98.6% response rate).
 Due to the nature of the survey, individuals were only required to answer the questions that applied to them, leading to a varying number of responses for each item.
+63 students self-reported months seeking employment, number of job offers.
+64 students self-reported number interviews.
+20 students receiving or accepting employment offers self-reported starting salaries.
+Outcomes data have been supplemented with email inquiry from Career Services advisors one month post-graduation and online surveys administered three months and six months post-graduation.